 This is where the definition of ‘college’ and ‘university’ can get a little tricky.
 Just like the rules of English grammar defy themselves sometimes, so does this topic.
-You might be wondering: if colleges don’t typically have graduate schools, then what about reputable ones like Dartmouth College that have extensive graduate programs as well?
+You might be wondering: if colleges don’t typically have graduate schools, what about reputable ones like Dartmouth College that have extensive graduate programs?

 It’s important to remember that there are always exceptions to the rule, and the definition won’t always be completely exclusive.
 So, you’ll always want to approach this topic on a case-by-case (or school-by-school) basis.
-Some schools started out as a college, and over time, have added in graduate degrees.
-But because of tradition, name recognition, or preference of alumni, the school decides not to change its name to a university.
+Some schools started as a college, and over time, have added in graduate degrees.
+But because of tradition, name recognition, or alumni preference, the school decides not to change its name to a university.

 Analyzing a Few Misconceptions About the Difference Between College and University:

 - Misconception #1: Colleges are private and universities are public.
 Many people believe that colleges are private and universities are public (or state-funded), but that is not necessarily the case.
 Whether a college or university is public or private doesn’t have to do with its name, but rather with how the school is funded.
 Public schools are mostly funded by the state government, while private schools are funded by private contributions and higher tuition costs.

 - Misconception #2: One option is better than the other.
 There is no academic difference between a college and a university.
 Likewise, your degree will be respected from either institution, so that should not play a factor in deciding which is best.

 The Term Around the Globe: